atheros/node-advanced-pool/README.md

 If there is a need of creating additional objects right away, they will be created during this call.

-If the limits lowered, resource objects will only be freed by the idleTimout handler.
+If the limits lowered, resource objects will only be freed by the idleTimeout handler.

 **Arguments:**